Pension Bible

 Children who are minors (under 18) can still be nominated.
 The benefits would typically be paid to a parent or legal guardian on the child's behalf, or held until the child reaches adulthood, depending on the scheme's rules.

 Defined benefit pensions are more restrictive.
-Most DB schemes pay a dependent child's pension only until the child reaches 18 or 23 (if in full-time education).
+Most DB schemes pay a dependent child's pension only until the child reaches 18, or up to 23 if in full-time education or approved training (some schemes also pay indefinitely for a permanently incapacitated child who was dependent at the member's death — exact rules vary by scheme).
 The primary death benefit in a DB scheme is usually the spouse's pension, not a transferable pot.

-If the DC pension holder dies before age 75, children receive the remaining pension pot completely free of tax.
-No income tax, no capital gains tax, and — under current rules — no inheritance tax.
+If the DC pension holder dies before age 75, children can usually receive the remaining pension pot free of income tax if benefits are paid or designated within the two-year window and within allowance rules.
+Under 2026/27 rules, discretionary pension death benefits are also usually outside inheritance tax.

 The child can take the money as:

-For an adult child with their own income and tax liabilities, inheriting a pension pot tax-free is significantly more valuable than inheriting the same amount from an ISA or bank account (which would fall within the estate and potentially attract 40% IHT).
+For an adult child with their own income and tax liabilities, inheriting a pension pot income-tax-free in 2026/27 can be more valuable than inheriting the same amount from an ISA or bank account that falls within a taxable estate.
+This calculus changes from 6 April 2027 — see the next section.

-Example: A parent dies at 72 with a £250,000 DC pension and names their two children as equal beneficiaries.
-Each child receives £125,000, with no tax due on any of it.
+Example (death in 2026/27): A parent dies at 72 with a £250,000 DC pension and names their two children as equal beneficiaries.
+Each child receives £125,000, usually free of income tax if the benefits are paid or designated within the two-year and allowance rules.
 If the same £250,000 had been in an ISA, it would form part of the estate and could attract IHT if the estate exceeds the nil-rate band.

 After 75: income tax for the child

-If the pension holder dies at 75 or older, the tax-free window closes.
-Children inheriting the pension pay income tax at their marginal rate on every withdrawal.
+If the pension holder dies at 75 or older, the income-tax-free window closes.
+Children inheriting the pension pay income tax at their marginal rate on withdrawals.
+From 6 April 2027, most unused pension funds and death benefits also fall within the estate for IHT.

 The tax rate depends on the child's own income:

-Drawing down gradually over multiple tax years — rather than taking a lump sum — is typically more tax-efficient.
+Drawing down gradually over multiple tax years — rather than taking a lump sum — can be more tax-efficient.
 The pension inheritance calculator models these scenarios.

 The pension death before and after 75 guide has worked examples showing the cliff-edge in actual pounds.